SpiderDave/DavePatcher/README.md

     put 1200 a963 // set lives to 99
     */

-You can't nest comments with /* */ but you can use the skip keyword to accomplish this.
+You can't nest comments with /* */ but you can use the /** and **/ instead to accomplish this.
+Nested comments are messy, and should be avoided.

 Lines starting with # are "annotations"; Annotations are comments that are shown in the output when running the patcher when annotations are on  See